Hello,

 All that, of course, after thorough preparation.

-Painting outside in early summer is such a pleasure after a wet cold winter.
-I am looking forward to it.
+Painting outside in early summer is such a pleasure after a wet cold winter and I am looking forward to it.

-Please give me a call for a free quote and sound advice.
+Please contact me for a free quote and sound advice.

 Good luck